Best PTZ Cameras for Church Live Streaming: Sanctuary-Ready Picks

 Setup, Signal Chain, and Real-World Realities

-The Canon CR-N300 is the other strong contender at the mid tier: 4K30, 20x zoom, Canon's hybrid AF sensor, and NDI|HX support.
-Canon's color is well-loved, but reviewers report low-light performance is weaker than the Move 4K in dim sanctuaries (one user actually returned a Canon CR-N300 specifically for poor low-light in their church and switched to the PTZOptics Move 4K).
+The Canon CR-N300 is the second strongest option at the middle price point: 4K30, 20x optical zoom, Canon's hybrid AF sensor, and NDI|HX support.
+Reviewers are very fond of Canon's colors, however they have reported that low-light performance has been less successful compared to the PTZOptics Move 4K in dimly lit sanctuaries.
+One user actually returned a Canon CR-N300 specifically for poor low-light in their church and switched to the PTZOptics Move 4K.
 Worth checking against your specific room.

 NDI vs HDMI vs USB